ropensci/plater/inst/doc/plateR-basics.md

 Starting with some data with `add_plate()`
 ==========================================

 Sometimes instruments give you data in the form you want: one row per well.
-But with complicated plate layouts, it can be a pain to match up metadata to the appropriate row.
-That's where `add_plate()` comes in: you take a data frame that already has one well per row and you add columns from .csv files.
+But with complicated plate layouts, it can be a pain to match up metadata to the appropriate well.
+That's where `add_plate()` comes in: you take a data frame that already has one well per row and you add columns from a plate-shaped .csv file.

 In this case, we'll imagine that the instrument that measured bacterial killing gave a file with one well per row ("bacterial-killing-one-well-per-row.csv"), but that the instrument that measured viability gave us the data in the form of a plate layout as before.
-All our metadata (concentration, sample, drug) is still in plate format for convenience.
+We want to add all our metadata (concentration, sample, drug) in plate format for convenience.

 First, read in the data you want to add columns to.